DaniilGorokhov/CaloryHelper/README.md

 # CaloryHelper

+## Description

 This is service for establishing amount of calory in product.

+## Starting project

-For start local version, you need:
+For starting local version, you need:

 *Start virtual environment
 Windows: